pablo-abc/felte/packages/site/src/markdown/docs/latest/react/en/submitting.md

 });
 ```

 * `form` is an HTML form element.
-This can be useful if you want to send your dara as `FormData`.
+This can be useful if you want to send your data as `FormData`.
 * `controls` is an array containing your HTML elements that refer to your controls.
 * `config` is the original configuration you passed to `useForm`.
 * The rest are some of the same helpers documented in the [helper functions section](/docs/react/helper-functions)